-Before starting, ensure the ignition is in the 1 (LOCK) position and all vehicle doors are closed.
+Before starting, ensure the ignition is in the off position and all vehicle doors are closed.
 You must complete Steps 1-5 within 30 seconds or the procedure will have to be repeated.
 If the procedure needs to be repeated, wait a minimum of 30 seconds before beginning again.

-- 1. Place the key in the ignition and turn the ignition to the 3 (RUN) position. - 2.
-Press the power door unlock control on the door panel three times. - 3.
-Turn the ignition from the 3 (RUN) position to the 1 (LOCK) position. - 4.
-Press the power door unlock control on the door panel three times. - 5.
-Turn the ignition back to the 3 (RUN) position.
+- 1. Place the key in the ignition and turn the ignition to the on position. - 2.
+Press the power door $\square$ control on the door panel three times. - 3.
+Turn the ignition from the on position to the off position. - 4.
+Press the power door $\square$ control on the door panel three times. - 5.
+Turn the ignition back to the on position.
 The horn will chirp one time to confirm programming mode has been entered and is active. - 6.
 To enable/disable the autolock feature, press the unlock control, then press the lock control.
-The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated.

-7. Turn the ignition to the 1 (LOCK) position.
+The horn will chirp once if autolock was deactivated or twice (one short and one long chirp) if autolock was activated. - 7.
+Turn the ignition to the off position.
 The horn will chirp once to confirm the procedure is complete.